Lockheed, Taiwan's AIDC sign memo on F-16 upgrades

 Under the memorandum, Lockheed will work with the Taiwanese company "on F-16 retrofit modifications, F-16 component parts manufacture and other potential offset projects."

-The memorandum comes when Taiwan and the United States are close to finalizing a deal to upgrade Taiwan's 145 F-16A/B jet fighters at a cost of up to $5.3 billion.
+The memorandum comes when Taiwan and the United States are close to finalizing a deal to upgrade Taiwan's 145 F-16A/B jet fighters at a cost of up to $5.3 billion (3.43 billion pounds).

 A letter of acceptance on the larger weapons deal could be signed within weeks, said a source familiar with the matter.